bengrunfeld/battleship-api/README.md

 ## Battleship Coding Challenge (Node)

-Node version of the [Battleship interview exercise](github.com/github/battleship)

-My hope is to stay fairly true to the Rails implementation, but while also being close enough to standard Node practices that a Node developer wouldn't be disgusted by this.

 For this coding challenge you'll build a simplified version of [battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
 You'll have 3 ships that will be placed on a 10 by 10 grid which is the battleground.
 Each cell in the battleground is identified by its space on an x,y axis with [0,0] being the cell in the bottom left corner.
 Each ship is 1 cell wide and 3 cells long.
 On initial placement, each ship is oriented vertically.
 To initialize the playing field you'll receive a 2 dimensional array where each element in the array contains the x,y coordinates of each ship's topmost cell.
 So for example, if you receive this array [[0,3],[4,8],[6,6]] then your initial playing board will have ships that occupy the following cells:

 `[[0,3],[0,2],[0,1]]`, `[[4,8],[4,7],[4,6]]` and `[[6,6],[6,5],[6,4]]`

 Your game interface will be a basic HTTP API.
-We want you to flesh out the provided `battleships` app so that the `create` handler accepts a 2-dimensional array that contains the topmost cell coordinates of ships to initialize the playing board.
-You'll then need to complete the `update` handler to take x and y parameters and return the string "hit" if the coordinate lands on a ship.
-The `update` handler should return the string "miss" if the coordinate does not land on a ship.
-If a ship has been hit on all 3 of its cells then the `update` handler should return "sunk".
+Each of the methods should return a JSON response with a single property named `message`.
+We want you to flesh out the provided battleship app so that the `create` function in `app/game/index.js` accepts a 2-dimensional array (represented as JSON) that contains the topmost cell coordinates of ships to initialize the playing board.
+You'll then need to complete the `update` method to take x and y parameters and return a JSON response where `message` is set to the string "hit" if the coordinate lands on a ship.
+The `update` method should return the string "miss" for the `message` property if the coordinate does not land on a ship.
+If a ship has been hit on all 3 of its cells then the `update` method should return the string "sunk" for the `message` property.

 ### Getting Started